Skip to main content

 Carnegie Mellon University

-A Joint Program of the Department of English and the Department of Modern Languages
+A joint program of the Department of English and the Department of Languages, Cultures & Applied Linguistics

 Application Requirements

 Applications for graduate programs are accepted online.
-Applicants will create a User ID and password allowing them access the application as often as needed to complete the process.
-The application website includes detailed instructions for entering data and uploading documents.
+Applicants will create a user ID and password allowing them access the application as often as needed to complete the process.
+The application portal includes detailed instructions for entering data and uploading documents.
 Along with basic information entered directly into the system, graduate program applicants will need the following:

 Applicants are asked to provide three letters, at least two of which should be from faculty or recent employers who can attest to the quality of your academic and professional abilities.
 Letters are requested by you from within the online system; recommenders receive an email with detailed instructions for uploading a letter directly to the system.